probabilistic-numerics/probnum/docs/source/development/contributing.rst

 In ProbNum computational cost with regard to time and memory is measured via a benchmark suite.
 Benchmarks are run by `airspeed velocity <https://asv.readthedocs.io/en/stable/>`_ which tracks performance changes over time.
-Check out `ProbNum's benchmarks <>`_ for its probabilistic numerical methods and related functions!
+Check out `ProbNum's benchmarks <coming soon>`_ for its probabilistic numerical methods and related functions!

 You can add a new benchmark by following `this tutorial <https://asv.readthedocs.io/en/stable/writing_benchmarks.html>`_.